Huzur iss kadar bhi na itraa ke chaliye,

 Doesn’t this style reminds you of the bold and sassy chemistry professor Ms. Chandani from the movie Main Hoon Na?

-Picked out from Satya Paul’s Autumn Winter 2016 collection, this blouse style is all about boldness.
+Picked out from Satya Paul’s Autumn Winter 2016 collection, this blouse pattern is all about boldness.
 The front is styled like a low-cut bikini and the back is laced with a set of pretty loops conjoining the fabric strings.

 Tip – Plain or printed, any type of chiffon/georgette can be paired with this amazing blouse piece.